sepal-contrib/sdg_15.3.1/doc/en.rst

 -   Drawn shapes on map
 -   Google Earth Engine Asset

-After selecting the desired area, click over the :code:`Select these inputs` button and the map shows up your selection.
+After selecting the desired area, click over :guilabel:`Select these inputs` and the map shows up your selection.

 .. note::